 Fish UI is a lightweight Vue UI component library toolkit, with support for webpack and ES2015.

-At the time of writing in January 2019, this project only had four contributors.
+At the time of writing, this project only had five contributors.
 However, there’s been some activity within the last month, which suggests that it is still active.
 You can head over to the documentation of the project to give it a try!

 Quasar is perhaps the most extensive of all the Vue UI component libraries we have covered here.
 It has in-depth documentation and robust, end-to-end implementation.

 Vux is a framework based on WeChat’s WeUI and webpack, on top of Vue.
 However, the documentation is mostly in Chinese, with minimal English translation.
 Vux primarily emphasizes on quick development of mobile components for your application.

 Here is a live demo of Vux, which lists down all components and their rendering in the browser.

 Element is a UI component library for the web that also has versions for React and Angular, in addition to Vue.
 This component library is specifically focused on desktop applications, as its components are not responsive.

 Element, too, has significant documentation in Chinese, although Spanish and English translations are provided.
 Non-native Chinese speakers should go through the internationalization documentation before using Element in their projects.

 Keen UI does not reiterate the need to be used across your application and has a few useful components that can be strategically placed wherever needed.
 Hence, Keen UI is a good choice when adding iterative features to an existing application.